ine-labs/GCPGoat/solutions/module-1/03-Lateral Movement Compute Instances.md

 You are now logged in to the admin-vm with user **justin**.

 This method seems very easy but can trigger some alerts as a new user and ssh key are added to the VM.
-By using the previous method you can simply change the SSH keys of any existing user.
+By using the previous method you can also change the SSH keys of any existing user.
 Thus creating less noise in the environment.